Think Outside the Policy: In-Context Steered Policy Optimization: Experimental Results

-\paragraph{Effect of Each Component.} Table~\ref{tab:ablation_component} reports ablation results by progressively removing each component of ICPO$\dagger$.
-On Qwen3-8B, we observe that all components contribute positively to the final performance. \textit{Implicit Expert Forcing (IEF)} provides the largest gain (\textbf{+1.23}) over vanilla GRPO by injecting expert-conditioned guidance during rollout generation, and further enhances exploration by actively participating in the mixed-policy GRPO updates. \textit{Expert Region Reject Sampling (ERRS)} improves accuracy by filtering out invalid expert-region trajectories. \textit{Reward Shaping (RS)} further stabilizes optimization and benefits robustness across benchmarks.
-Across both model sizes, removing any single component consistently degrades accuracy, demonstrating that the three components are complementary and jointly essential for maximizing the effectiveness of ICPO.
+Table~\ref{tab:ablation_component} summarizes ablations by progressively removing components of ICPO.
+On Qwen3-8B, all components contribute positively: \textit{IEF} yields the largest gain (\textbf{+1.2}) by injecting expert-conditioned guidance and enhancing exploration, while \textit{ERRS} improves accuracy by filtering invalid expert-region trajectories (\textbf{+0.8}).
+Across both model sizes, removing any component consistently harms performance, demonstrating that all the modules are complementary and jointly essential for the effectiveness of ICPO.